joybiswas007/ArchInstallationGuide/README.md

 ```$ systemctl enable sddm.service```
 ```$ systemctl start sddm.service```

-& you are done.Enjoy Your **Arch Linux** and feel free to contribute if you think i missed something.
+& you are done.
+Enjoy Your **Arch Linux** and feel free to contribute if you think something is missing.

 - Here is the [Official Arch Linux Install Guide](https://wiki.archlinux.org/title/installation_guide).